Orion’s Dog they call it, brightest

 Ulan’s nephew, Yerbol, might fall over laughing at this spectacle.
 Behind the frosted glass of the door to the family sitting room—furnished with a bed, a table, and an electric heater—I can hear his little fingers playing with the latch.
 It’s become a favorite game.
 Rather than slide down the cracked windshield of his grandfather’s Lada, or chase cousin Najeek with a plastic Kalashnikov, Yerbol now prefers getting at the American’s food.
 I offer him chewing gum, then dried fruit.
 He spits each piece on the floor.
 Yerbol would do anything, it seems, for a whole carton of orange juice, like the one I found standing empty near my sandals the other day.
 I’ve got you wired, it seemed to say.
 Now he’s back for the vodka.

-As I reach for the door, a text message arrives from Jake: CHASED BY A DOG.
+As I reach for the door, a text message arrives from Jared: CHASED BY A DOG.
 JUMPED A FENCE.
 CUT PRETTY BAD.

 VIII.
 South Africa (2006-2008)

 Before we fell in love, the Peace Corps sent Lola to a village called Allemansdrift, which she has trouble locating on maps.
 She moved diligently among broken host families and tried to train school teachers.
 But it wasn’t the job Lola had signed up for.
 She said as much in a blog I seldom checked.
 In those years, I was just a friend of a friend.